djalbat/xgl-server/README.md

 Image compositing for [XGL](https://github.com/djalbat/xgl).

-Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does XGL.
-A drawback of WebGL, however, is that it only allows six textures per shader.
+[WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, but a drawback is that it only allows six textures per shader.
 One way around this problem is to use multiple shaders, but this can become cumbersome.
-A better solution is to use image compositing, tiling several textures to produce a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas), or what is called here an image map.
+A better solution is to use image compositing, tiling several textures to produce what is called [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas) or image map.
 This is what XGL Server does, as well as providing a corresponding JSON representation of the image map that can be used to configure XGL's shaders to extract specific textures.

-Because XGL Server depends on [Sharp](http://sharp.pixelplumbing.com/), it runs on the server and not in the browser.
-So the best way to make image maps and their corresponding JSON representations available to XGL applications running in a browser is by way of a small [Express](https://expressjs.com/) application implementing endpoints for each.
-This repository includes an example application that does just that, and an explanation is given below.

 ## Installation